-The CheckBox control is the part of windows form which is used to take input from the user.
+The CheckBox control is the part of the windows form that is used to take input from the user.
 Or in other words, CheckBox control allows us to select single or multiple elements from the given list.
 In CheckBox, you are allowed to get or set the state of the CheckBoxes using the CheckState property of the CheckBox.
 In CheckBox, there are three different types of states are available:

-CheckState | For Normal Appearance | For Button Appearance |
+CheckState For Normal Appearance For Button Appearance

-Checked | The CheckBox shows a check mark. | The control looks sunken. |
+Checked The CheckBox shows a checkmark.
+The control looks sunken.

-UnChecked | The CheckBox is vacant. | The control looks raised. |
+UnChecked The CheckBox is vacant.
+The control looks raised.

-Indeterminate | The CheckBox shows a check mark and is shaded. | The control looks flat. |
+Indeterminate The CheckBox shows a checkmark and is shaded.
+The control looks flat.

 The default value of the CheckState property is Unchecked.
 In Windows form, you can set this property in two different ways: